CyberDem0n/pg_streampack/README.md

 Compatibility
 -------------

-- PostgreSQL 13+, however when building for v13 it needs to be linked with `liblz4`
+- By default supports the same compression algorithms that are supported by PostgreSQL major version:
+	- PostgreSQL 14+ - LZ4 (if PostgreSQL is compiled with `--with-lz4`)
+	- PostgreSQL 15+ - LZ4 and ZSTD (if PostgreSQL is compiled with `--with-lz4` and `--with-zstd`)
+- Compiles with PostgreSQL 13, however by defaul will not do anything useful
+	- It is possible to manually define `USE_LZ4` and `USE_ZSTD` and link with `-llz4` and `-lzstd`.
+It will enable "unsupported" algorithms on PostgreSQL older than 15.
 - Supports both physical and logical streaming replication

 Negotiation
 -----------

 `pg_streampack` only compresses replication stream messages when both the server and the client explicitly agree.
-There is no new network handshake or protocol command; instead, negotiation happens by sending `-c pg_streampack.requested=on` via connection `options` if `pg_streampack.enabled` GUC is set.
+There is no new network handshake or protocol command; instead, negotiation happens by sending `-c pg_streampack.requested=$pg_streampack.compression` via connection `options` if `pg_streampack.compression` GUC is set and valid.
+Upstream server prefers the algorithm which is earlier in the list recieved via `pg_streampack.requested` GUC.
 If either side doesn’t “opt in”, replication messages stay exactly as PostgreSQL normally sends them.
 The receiver detects compression by inspecting a flag bit in the `XLogData` header.